J-1 Visa Field Service Specialist Jobs

 Check prevailing wage compliance before accepting an offer

-Although J-1 Trainee programs aren't DOL-certified like H-1B LCAs, your host employer must still pay reasonable compensation.
+Although J-1 Trainee programs aren't DOL-certified like H-1B visa LCAs, your host employer must still pay reasonable compensation.
 Cross-reference the offered rate against OFLC Wage Search for your occupation and metro area to flag any gaps before signing.

 Field Service Specialist J-1 Visa: Frequently Asked Questions